anirudha125/Blogger-Engine/README.md

 ### 2. `rag_recomm.ipynb` – Retrieval & Generation
 - Loads the FAISS index and the chunk metadata.
 - Defines a semantic retrieval function that embeds incoming queries on GPU and retrieves top-k chunks.
 - Assembles retrieved text into a context prompt.
-- Generates an answer with a local LLM (e.g. GPT-J) on GPU.
-- (Optionally) exposes a lightweight Gradio interface for live querying.

 ---